$S$-arithmetic Inhomogeneous Diophantine approximation on manifolds: Introduction

-In the case of inhomogeneous Diophantine approximation on manifolds, following several partial results (cf. \cite{Bu} and the references in \cite{BeVe, BeVe2}), an inhomogeneous transference principle was developed by Beresnevich and Velani using which they resolved the inhomogeneous analogue of the Baker-Sprind\v{z}uk conjectures.
+In the case of inhomogeneous Diophantine approximation on manifolds, following several partial results (cf. \cite{Bu} and the references in \cite{BeVe, BeVe2}), an inhomogeneous transference principle was developed by Beresnevich and Velani in an important work, using which they resolved the inhomogeneous analogue of the Baker-Sprind\v{z}uk conjectures.
 Subsequently, Badziahin, Beresnevich and Velani \cite{BaBeVe} established the convergence and divergence cases of the inhomogeneous Khintchine theorem for nondegenerate manifolds.
 They proved a new result even in the classical setting by allowing the inhomogeneous term to vary.
 The divergence theorem is established in the same paper in the more general setting of Hausdorff measures.

-In this paper, we will establish the convergence case of an inhomogeneous Khintchine theorem for nondegenerate manifolds in the $S$-adic setting, as well as the divergence case for $\Q_p$.
-As in \cite{BaBeVe}, the divergence case is proved in the greater generality of Hausdorff measures.
-Prior results in the $p$-adic theory of inhomogeneous approximation for manifolds focussed mainly on curves, cf. \cite{BDY, BeK, U1, U2}.
+Recently, in \cite{BGGV}, the inhomogeneous analogue of Khintchine's theorem for affine subspaces was established in both convergence and divergence cases, see also \cite{GM, CGGMS}.\\